High Resolution Seismic Waveform Generation using Denoising Diffusion

-To assess the GWM and the GMMs across a wide range of magnitude and distance combinations, we compute cumulative probabilities of the models, given the observed data.
-For each observed spectral acceleration value $SA_i$, the GWM and GMMs predict a Gaussian normal distribution of expected SA amplitudes, with a predicted mean $\mu$, and a standard deviation $\sigma$.
+In addition to studying model performance in selected parameter bins, we can assess the GWM and the GMMs across a wide range of magnitude and distance combinations by computing cumulative probabilities of the models, given the observed data.
+For each observed logarithmic spectral acceleration value $SA_i$, the GWM and GMMs predict a Gaussian normal distribution of expected logarithmic SA amplitudes, with a predicted mean $\mu$, and a standard deviation $\sigma$.
 We can then evaluate the probability of each data point under the predicted distribution.
-Assuming a uniform prior distribution, this probability is equivalent to the probability of the model, given the data.
-By summing up these probabilities across all data points in a magnitude and distance bin, and then normalizing it with the number of data in the bin $N$, we can compute an average model probability
+Assuming a uniform prior distribution, this probability is proportional to the probability of the model, given the data.
+By summing up these probabilities across all data points in a magnitude and distance bin, and then normalizing it with the number of data in the bin $N$, we can compute an average, relative model probability:

 where $\mu_k$ and $\sigma_k$ are the predicted mean and standard deviation for the $k^{th}$ bin.
 This probability is high only if the model accurately predicts both the mean and standard deviation of the data.
-Therefore, with these probabilities, we can readily assess the agreement between the data and model predictions, for a large number of conditioning parameter combinations.
+Therefore, with these probabilities, we can readily assess the agreement between the data and model predictions for a large number of conditioning parameter combinations.

 We compute these model probabilities for the GWM ($P_{GWM}$) and for the two GMMs ($P_{GMM}$).
 We use the GMMs to compute the mean SA for the center of each bin, and use their reported standard deviations.
 For the GWM, we use 100 GWM realizations to compute the mean and standard deviation for each bin, likewise using the magnitude and distance of each bin center.
-We use faulting type = 1, and repeat the computations for a number of $V_{S30}$ values, to compute the average probabilities for each bin after Eq. \ref{eq:probability_given_data}.
+We use hypocenter depth = 20 km and azimuthal gap = $130^\circ$, and repeat the computations for a number of $V_{S30}$ values, to compute the average probabilities for each bin after Eq. \ref{eq:probability_given_data}.
 Figure \ref{fig:GM_likelihood} shows the model average probabilities for the GMM by \citeA{kanno2006new} (top row) and the GWM (middle row).
 To compare the two models we compute the probability ratio $r = P_{GMM}/P_{GWM}$ (bottom row).
 Equivalent figures for the \citeA{boore2014nga} GMM are shown in supplementary Figures \ref{fig:prob_GMM_boore_240}, \ref{fig:prob_GMM_boore_800}, and \ref{fig:prob_GMM_boore_1360}.